210517-Enterprise/demos/week5/notes/docker.md

 # This will take you to psql shell where you can construct a table.
 # You can view this data if you open DBeaver and connect to port 5432 of localhost
 # !
 Note that your postgres db engine on your local machine must be turned off in order to view the data from your postgres container !

+# By default, schema will be set to public, but you can set this to whatever custom schema
 ```